Arado Ar 231: Operational history

-Testing soon revealed the Ar 231s to be fragile, underpowered, and difficult to fly even during calm weather, and, as a result, development ended in favour of the Focke Achgelis Fa 330 gyroglider.
+Testing soon revealed the Ar 231s to be fragile, underpowered, and difficult to fly even during calm weather.
+Moreover, U-boat commanders were reluctant to linger on the surface for launch and retrieval and, as a result, development ended in favour of the Focke Achgelis Fa 330 gyroglider.
 Some of the testing was done on the auxiliary cruiser Stier, two of the six prototypes being taken on one voyage.